Edwinem/ceres_python_bindings/README.md

 ```python
 import PyCeres
 ```
 to utilize the library.

+Another option is to copy and paste the **PyCeres.so** file to your virtualenv/lib folder, which allows you to skip the sys path modifications.

+## How to use PyCeres

 You should peruse some of the examples listed below.
 It works almost exactly like Ceres in C++.
 The only care you have to take is that the parameters you